Peter A. Cohen

 Peter A. Cohen is the chairman and CEO of Andover National Corporation, a public holding company.
-He was formerly the chairman and CEO of Cowen Inc., also known as Cowen & Company.
+He was formerly the chairman and CEO of Cowen Inc., also known as Cowen & Company now TD Cowen.
 Prior to his current role, Cohen founded Ramius Capital Management in 1994, a $13 billion investment firm, which he merged with Cowen Inc. in 2009.
 Prior to this, Cohen was the chairman and chief executive officer of Shearson Lehman American Express from 1983 through 1991.

 Early life and education

 Cohen was born and raised on Long Island, New York.
 He is of Jewish descent.
 Cohen graduated from Ohio State University in 1968 and received his MBA from Columbia Business School in 1969.

 Career

 Cohen began his career on Wall Street at Reynolds & Co., later part of Dean Witter Reynolds and in 1970, joined CBWL-Hayden Stone.
 In 1973, Cohen was appointed assistant to the firm's chairman, Sanford I. Weill, the architect of a major consolidation of brokerage and investment banking firms in the 1960s and 1970s.
 Cohen would remain with the firm and was integral to its various mergers in the 1970s, including Shearson, Hammill & Co. and Loeb, Rhoades, Hornblower & Co.
 While there he held various positions including CAO, CFO, COO, chairman and CEO.

 In 1978, Cohen left Shearson for one year to work for Edmond Safra at Republic New York Corporation and the Trade Development Bank before returning to Shearson in 1979.
 Shearson merged with American Express in 1981 at which time Cohen became president and chief operating officer and in 1983 chairman and chief executive officer.
 At age 36, Cohen was by far the youngest head of a major Wall Street firm.
 Shearson went on to acquire Lehman Brothers Inc. in 1984 and EF Hutton in 1988.
 During Cohen's career at Shearson, the firm made 24 acquisitions.

 In 1988, Cohen was a key player in the leveraged buyout of RJR Nabisco.
 Cohen and Shearson Lehman supported the company's CEO F. Ross Johnson in a proposed $17 billion buyout.
 Ultimately, Johnson and Cohen lost their bid for the company and RJR Nabisco was acquired by the private equity firm Kohlberg Kravis Roberts.
 Cohen was portrayed by Peter Riegert in the 1993 film Barbarians at the Gate depicting the RJR Nabisco buyout.